Tutorial: Creating and configuring an organization - AWS Organizations

 1. On the AWS Organizations console navigate to the AWS accounts page.

-2. Choose the check box next to the Root container.
+2. Choose the check box Blue checkmark icon indicating confirmation or completion of a task. next to the Root container.

-3. On the Children tab, choose Actions, and then under Organizational unit, choose Create new.
+3. Choose the Actions dropdown, and then under Organizational unit, choose Create new.

 4. On the Create organizational unit in Root page, for the Organizational unit name, enter Production and then choose Create organizational unit.

-5. Choose the check box next to your new Production OU.
+5. Choose the check box Blue checkmark icon indicating confirmation or completion of a task. next to your new Production OU.

 6. Choose Actions, and then under Organizational unit, choose Create new.